dvi123/First/README.md

 # First
-this repo is for practicing
+this repo is for practicing itt